-The federal Safe Drinking Water Act (SDWA) requires that all public water systems (community and non-community) provide an adequate supply of safe drinking water to their customers and consumers.
-The Indiana Department of Environmental Management’s (IDEM) Drinking Water Branch (DWB) is responsible for implementing and managing the SDWA at the state level.
+The federal Safe Drinking Water Act (SDWA) requires that all public water systems provide an adequate supply of safe drinking water to their customers and consumers.
+IDEM’s Drinking Water Branch is responsible for implementing and managing the SDWA at the state level.

-On April 1, 2016, the Revised Total Coliform Rule (RTCR)became effective, replacing the Total Coliform Rule.
-The RTCR upholds the purpose of the Total Coliform Rule and further establishes a maximum contaminant level (MCL) for E. coli, a more specific indicator of fecal contamination.
-The RTCR will provide greater public health protection: it prompts public water systems that are vulnerable to microbial contamination to find and fix problems and potential avenues of contamination in the distribution system.
-The RTCR aims to improve public health protection by reducing the pathways through which fecal contamination and pathogens can enter the distribution system.
+On April 1, 2016, the Revised Total Coliform Rule (RTCR) became effective, replacing the Total Coliform Rule.
+The RTCR establishes a maximum contaminant level (MCL) for E. coli, an indicator of fecal contamination.
+The RTCR prompts public water systems that are vulnerable to contamination to find and fix problems.
+The RTCR aims to improve public health protection by reducing the pathways through which fecal contamination and pathogens can enter the water system.

-The DWB anticipates that many non-community water supply systems will have increased monitoring as they transition to the RTCR.
-Owners and operators will be taking on a more active role in assessing their water supply system for possible deficiencies when triggered by a coliform positive sample.
-It is also anticipated that non-community water supply systems will incur additional costs associated with the RTCR due to increased sampling requirements.
+Owners and operators will be taking on a more active role in assessing their water system for possible deficiencies, when triggered by a coliform positive sample.
 For non-community systems, failure to maintain compliance under the RTCR may increase sampling from quarterly to monthly monitoring.
-Once increased, a return to quarterly monitoring will remain an option; however, additional steps are required, including an annual inspection.
+Once increased, a return to quarterly monitoring will remain an option; however, additional steps are required, including an inspection.

 How can systems learn more about RTCR and its many new requirements?

-The following presentations have been developed as instructional & training guides for system owners and drinking water operators.
+The following presentations are instructional & training guides for water system owners and drinking water operators.
 Important note – some of these presentations have audio included that expand upon the information found in the slides.
-Please make sure your volume is turned up or you have headphones connected so you may hear the audio instructions as well.
+Please make sure your volume is turned up or you have headphones connected, so that you may hear the audio instructions as well.
 Advance the slides using the controls at the bottom.
 Captioning is available on the presentations.